 EDA or Exploratory Data Analysis is a method of examining and understanding data using multiple techniques like visualization, summary statistics and data transformation to abstract its core characteristics.
 EDA is done to get a sense of data and discover any potential problems or issues which need to be addressed and is generally performed before formal modeling or hypothesis testing.
 It aims to identify patterns, relationships, and trends in the data and use this information to facilitate further analysis or decision-making.
 Data of different types, including numerical, categorical and text, can be analyzed using EDA.
 It is typically done before data analysis to identify and correct the errors in data and visualize the key attributes of the data.

 EDA is a scientific approach to understanding the storing of data.
 Data scientists can use it to discover patterns, spot anomalies, test hypotheses, or verify assumptions by manipulating data sources effectively.

-Importance of EDA in data science
+What is the purpose of EDA in data science?

 Exploratory data analysis is an important phase in the data science process because it enables data scientists to comprehend the data they are working with on a deeper level.
 Let us find out why EDA is important in data science by defining its objectives: